-I. Northern Ireland Government Departments;

-- The Executive Office (TEO);

-- Department of Agriculture, Environment and Rural Affairs(DAERA);

-- Department for Communities (DfC);

-- Department of Education (DE);

-- Department for the Economy (DfE);

-- Department for Infrastructure (Dfl);

-- Department of Finance (DoF);

-- Department of Health (DoH); and

-- Department of Justice (DOJ).

-- II.
-Local Planning Authorities adjoining Antrim and Newtownabbey Borough Council;

-- Armagh City, Banbridge and Craigavon Borough Council;

-- Belfast City Council;

-- Lisburn and Castlereagh City Council;

-- Mid and East Antrim Borough Council; and

-- Mid Ulster District Council.
+- I. Northern Ireland Government Departments; - Office of the First Minister and Deputy First Minister (OFMDFM); - Department of Agriculture and Rural Development (DARD); - Department of Culture, Arts and Leisure (DCAL); - Department of Education (DE); - Department for Employment and Learning (DEL); - Department of Enterprise, Trade and Investment (DETI); - Department of the Environment (DOE); - Department of Finance and Personnel (DFP); - Department of Health, Social Services and Public Safety (DHSSPS); - Department of Justice (DOJ); - Department for Regional Development (DRD); and - Department for Social Development (DSD). - II.
+Local Planning Authorities adjoining Antrim and Newtownabbey Borough Council; - Armagh City, Banbridge and Craigavon Borough Council; - Belfast City Council; - Lisburn and Castlereagh City Council; - Mid and East Antrim Borough Council; and - Mid Ulster District Council.

 III.
-Water or Sewerage Undertakers;
+Water or Sewerage Undertakers

-- Northern Ireland Water. - IV.
-Northern Ireland Housing Executive; - \lor .
-Civil Aviation Authority; - VI.
-Any person to whom the electronic communications code applies by virtue of a direction given under Section 106(3) of the Communications Act 2003; - VII.
-Any person to whom a licence has been granted under Article 10(1) of the Electricity (Northern Ireland) Order 1992; and - VIII.
-Any person to whom a licence has been granted under Article 8 of the Gas (Northern Ireland) Order 1996.
+- Northern Ireland Water - IV.
+Northern Ireland Housing Executive - V. Civil Aviation Authority - VI.
+Any person to whom the electronic communications code applies by virtue of a direction given under Section 106(3) of the Communications Act 2003 - VII.
+Any person to whom a licence has been granted under Article 10(1) of the Electricity (Northern Ireland) Order 1992 - VIII.
+Any person to whom a licence has been granted under Article 8 of the Gas (Northern Ireland) Order 1996